 - Use testimonials (or legal directory rankings) to add credibility.

-- Encourage the reader to take action – offer a free initial consultation or invite the reader to join your seminar on European intellectual property protection after Brexit.
+- Encourage the reader to take action – offer a free initial consultation or invite the reader to join your webinar covering an upcoming change that will have a significant impact on businesses.

-Online advertising (also known as pay-per-click or PPC) lets you target potential clients with extraordinary precision.
-You can not only tie your ads to particular searches – "divorce lawyer Manchester" – but to local audiences (for example, targeting the most affluent postcodes and/or company directors) and at particular times of day.
-And you only pay when someone actually clicks on your ad, taking them to your website.
+Google is the first port of call for most people looking for anything.
+So, online advertising (also known as pay-per-click or PPC) lets you target potential clients with extraordinary precision.
+You can not only tie your ads to particular searches – "divorce lawyer" – but to local audiences (for example, targeting the most affluent postcodes and/or company directors) and at particular times of day.
+And you only pay when someone actually clicks on your ad, taking them to your website to find out more or make an enquiry.

 Online advertising can work for lawyers in any practice area.
 Whether you are a specialist in international trust planning or motor industry litigation, you can focus your advertising on relevant searches and audiences.

-However, creating a successful PPC advertising campaign takes skill.
-Some search terms are fiercely competitive and correspondingly expensive, with litigation-related diseases such as mesothelioma being obvious examples.
+However, creating a successful PPC or social advertising campaign takes skill.
+Some search terms and audiences are fiercely competitive and correspondingly expensive, with litigation-related diseases such as mesothelioma being obvious examples.
 You have very limited space to create an effective ad, and need to think not only about getting your targets to click through but deterring visits from those who are unlikely to become clients.
-You may well be sensible to take advice from a specialist.
+It’s always a good idea to seek advice from a specialist who can help you decide on keywords, audiences and tracking.

 You should take a similar approach to traditional advertising.
-Make a habit of asking new enquirers how they heard of you.
-See whether you get more calls once you start running a campaign.
-Or use a dedicated phone number in your advertising.
+Make a habit of asking new enquirers how they heard of you, and be specific: if they say “in the paper”, ask which publication.

-Aim to track new enquiries all the way through to fee-paying clients, so that you can compare the costs of advertising with the revenue it generates.
-You can also compare it to the cost of other marketing methods, such as the time-cost of gaining 'free' PR coverage.
+Aim to track new enquiries all the way through to fee-paying clients wherever possible, so that you can compare the costs of advertising with the revenue it generates.
+Ideally, store all of this information centrally, so it can easily be reviewed.
+Then compare it to the cost of other marketing methods, such as the time required to gain 'free' PR coverage, or a fee-earner’s time spent attending an event.
 You may well find that effective advertising costs relatively little and has a greater impact than the alternatives.

 Over the past few years online advertising has become a key recruitment tool for law firms.
 Not only has it cut costs, it has also enabled firms to cast their net much wider.
 A well-crafted online recruitment ad can be highly effective.

 These ads can be promoted through a number of platforms.
-LinkedIn is the key one, especially for more senior positions.
+LinkedIn is the key one, especially for more senior positions, as your network and your employees can so easily help to publicise the role and reach relevant candidates.
 But your corporate Facebook and Twitter pages will also help to get the message out.

 This recruitment approach has the added advantage of showing that your firm is progressive and digital savvy, in contrast to the more traditional law firms.